Assisted suicide in the United Kingdom: Noel Conway

 Noel Conway was a lecturer from Shrewsbury, England.
 In 2014, he was diagnosed with motor neurone disease and wanted the right to an assisted death.

 All forms of assisted suicide are currently illegal in the United Kingdom, and doctors found to be assisting a suicide can be jailed for up to 14 years, under the Suicide Act 1961.
 Conway challenged this law in the High Court in 2017 on the grounds of human rights, claiming that the law against physician-assisted suicide in the United Kingdom interferes with his "right to respect for private and family life", protected under Article 8 of the European Convention on Human Rights.
 His case was supported by Dignity in Dying.
 On 5 October 2017 the High Court ruled against him.

 Conway subsequently took his case to the Court of Appeal, which was heard in May 2018.
 Three judges rejected his case on 27 June 2018.
 The court stated that Parliament is better placed to rule on the issue and concerns were raised over whether the safeguards proposed by Conway were adequate to protect vulnerable people.

 Following the decision in the Court of Appeal, Conway announced his intention to take his case to the Supreme Court.
 This was the first time since 2014 the Supreme Court has considered a case of assisted dying, when they reviewed the case of Tony Nicklinson posthumously.
 Although Nicklinson's case was ultimately rejected, some statements by the Justices were seen as positive by assisted dying campaigners.
 However, on 27 November 2018 the Supreme Court rejected the possibility of a full hearing for Conway's case.

 Conway died on 9 June 2021 at the age of 71, after he and his family decided to remove his ventilator that kept him alive.

 Organisations

 The following organisations, which are part of the Assisted Dying Coalition, advocate legalising assisted dying or voluntary euthanasia: My Death, My Decision, Humanists UK, Humanist Society Scotland, Friends at the End.

 Assisted dying opponents

-Liz Carr, Diane Abbott, Gordon Brown, and Edward Leigh oppose the concept as does the Catholic Church in Scotland and in England and Wales.
+Liz Carr, Diane Abbott, Gordon Brown, and Edward Leigh oppose the concept as does the Catholic Church in Scotland and the Catholic Church in England and Wales.